cossacklabs/product-docs/acra/security-controls/searchable-encryption/_index.md

 There are also some considerations to take into account when configuring database column to be be both searchable and encrypted.
 See [DB indexes]({{< ref "/acra/configuring-maintaining/optimizations/db_indexes.md#searchable-encryption" >}}) page for more on that.

+## Limitations

+Open source (CE) version does not offer:

+* Rotating searchable encryption keys (not a very big problem unless you use SE really a lot)
+* Entropy management - CE allows you to generate search indexes as insecure as you want, without warning you.
+* Ability to store search hashes separate from ciphertext (coming eventually), so search in CE limits you to databases that support functional indexes.